FIRST, A LITTLE PRIMER ON SIZING:

 Are you considering several different sweaters and jackets?
 Please check the sizing information for each one!
 See, the thing is, I carry clothing made by several different manufacturers and each brand has its own sizing chart.
 Sometimes, size charts can even vary within the same brand!
 So you'll find a Large from Chilly Dog will fit your dog differently than the Large you got at a big box pet store and a sweater from one brand may fit differently than a jacket by the same manufacturer.
 That's why I post measurements for each size of every garment or accessory.
 I've taken the guesswork out of it for you!

-To get the best fit and eliminate the need for exchanges, please measure your dog using these step-by-step instructions and diagram:
+So let's begin by measuring animals.
+To get the best fit and eliminate the need for returns, please measure using these step-by-step instructions and diagram: